Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Commercial implementations

-Although the TEX Collection is available free of charge, there have some excellent commercial implementations of TEX and LATEX, listed below, which provided enhanced support and additional features, and many of these are still in use.
-These companies, founders, and staff were good friends of the TEX and LATEX communities for many years; but sadly, all the products listed are now at end-of-life, although they are in some cases still available for download (links in footnote).
+Although TEX Live is available free of charge, there have been some excellent commercial implementations of TEX and LATEX, mentioned below, which provided enhanced support and additional features, and some of these are still in use.
+These companies, founders, and staff were good friends of the TEX and LATEX communities for many years; but regrettably, all the products listed are now at end-of-life, although they are in some cases still available for download.

 Y&Y, Mackichan Software, PC-TEX, Blue Sky (Textures), True TEX, and BaKoMa TEX (RIP Basil K Malyshev), and MicroPress, Inc (VTEX), who produced TEX distributions for many years, all appear to have ceased trading.